Shane-McCallum/ARIMAX-Gold-and-S-P500-Time-Series/README.md

 In order to accurately train and test a model on this data, it needs to be properly cleaned.

 *   **Step 1:** First, I had to decide on a time period for the time series!
 I was limited by the time frames of the individual CSV files as well as trends in the data.
 Stock and index values are heavily dependent on trends in the market.
 Trends in the stock market are periods of time [lasting 18 weeks or more](https://www.investors.com/how-to-invest/investors-corner/sell-rules-growth-stocks-break-uptrend-line/#:~:text=A%20properly%20drawn%20trend%20line,of%20at%20least%2018%20weeks).
 I chose August 21, 2017 as a start date for the data, as it will have just enough data in the test split (20% of the data) to include a trend within it.
 *   **Step 2:** Next, I had to merge all of the CSV's together onto a common index.
-I am only concerned about predicting the closing price of GLD, so I only kept the closing value and date columns in each of the other dataframes.
+I am only concerned about predicting the closing price of GLD, so I only kept the closing value and date columns in each of the other data frames.
 Then I set the date column as the index for each of them.
-After choosing the time frame for the dataframes, I used pd.merge() to merge all of them onto a common index.
+After choosing the time frame for the data frames, I used pd.merge() to merge all of them onto a common index.
 *    **Step 3:** Finally, I had to go through and check for Nan's.
 Since the stock market is closed on weekends and holidays, I had to figure out what I was going to do to fill the days where no closing price was recorded.
 I found that historically, other models have often foward filled the Nans for stock data.
 However, I wanted to be sure this didn't heavily affect the data.
-So I compared the standard deviations, means, min/max, and quartiles before and after using ffill on the dataframe.
+So I compared the standard deviations, means, min/max, and quartiles before and after using ffill on the data frame.
 I was relieved to see that the greatest change was that the standard deviation for SPX increased by about 68 cents.

 ## 3. Exploratory Data Analysis (EDA)

 Now, for the fun part!
 My first priority was to visually explore the data to see if there was any support for a statistically significant relationship between SPX and GLD.
-If there isn't one, then there is no point in trying to develope a predictive model for GLD from SPX.
+If there isn't one, then there is no point in trying to develop a predictive model for GLD from SPX.
 However, time series are tricky; especially stocks, indexes, and values.
 What is easily derived on the surface is not always reality.

 1. I wanted to look at the timeline of the data and see if there was any apparent trends.